odednaor/rpc-docs/docs/apikey.md

 You may pass your API key in a header or in the query string.

-Some client SDKs situations like the Starknet React providers only work with the query string approach.
+Some client SDKs situations only work with the query string approach.
 Everywhere else, it's preferable to use the header approach.

 ### Header